Pine Ridge Resort Activities

 There are no drop offs anywhere around the swimming area.
 About 100′ from shore, we anchor our swimming raft.
 The water around the raft is about 12′ deep so it is excellent for diving and jumping.

-Two Fun bugs, four kayaks, a paddle boat, and a canoe make up our fleet of entertaining water toys.
+Four kayaks, a paddle boat, and a canoe make up our fleet of entertaining water toys.
 Almost every kid feels on top of the world when he is captaining his own ship over the water.
 The paddle boat is our most popular ride.
 Back and forth between the swimming deck and the raft can take up hours.

 When the snow falls, you will find that Pine Ridge Resort is in the middle of Cass County’s 400 plus miles of groomed state-aid snowmobile trails.
 Access to the trails is just 1/2 mile across Girl Lake from the resort.